Love During A Pandemic: COVID-Friendly Wedding Ideas

 Home + Entertaining

 You’re not the only couple experiencing this dilemma.
-While some couples decided to wait until things have died down, others proceeded to celebrate their love despite the global health crisis.
+While some couples decided to wait until things had died down, others proceeded to celebrate their love despite the global health crisis.
 With the right technology and a bit of creativity, they were able to tie the knot without putting themselves or their guests in harm’s way.
-So, if you can’t wait a moment longer to send out those save the date cards and plan your nuptials, here are some neat ideas to consider.
+So, if you can’t wait a moment longer to send out those save-the-date cards and plan your nuptials, here are some neat ideas to consider.

 Outdoor Weddings